 - Do they have long-term care insurance?

-A “regular” health insurance plan does not cover the cost of assisted living or a nursing home.
+A “regular” health insurance plan does not cover the cost of senior living facilities.
 Did they purchase a long-term care insurance policy to cover the cost of long-term care?
 If they do not have a policy and can no longer live on their own, what can they afford in terms of care and housing?

 - Do they have an accountant, financial planner or attorney?